Giacomo Casanova: Relationships

 For Casanova, as well as his local contemporaries of the upper class, love and sex tended to be casual and not endowed with the solemnity characteristic of other Romantic literary works of the 19th century.
 Flirtations, bedroom games, and short-term liaisons were common among nobles who married for social connections rather than love.

-Multi-faceted and complex, Casanova's personality, as he described it, was dominated by his sensual urges: "Cultivating whatever gave pleasure to my senses was always the chief business of my life; I never found any occupation more important.
-Feeling that I was born for the sex opposite of mine, I have always loved it and done all that I could to make myself loved by it."
+Multi-faceted and complex, Casanova's personality, as he described it, was dominated by his sensual urges: "Cultivating whatever gave pleasure to my senses was always the chief business of my life; I have never found any occupation more important.
+Feeling that I was born for the sex opposite to mine, I have always loved it and done all that I could to make myself loved by it."
 He noted that he sometimes used "assurance caps" to prevent impregnating his mistresses.

 Casanova's ideal liaison had elements beyond sex, including complicated plots, heroes and villains, and gallant outcomes.
 In a pattern he often repeated, he would discover an attractive woman in trouble with a brutish or jealous lover (Act I); he would ameliorate her difficulty (Act II); she would show her gratitude; he would seduce her; a short exciting affair would ensue (Act III); feeling a loss of ardor or boredom setting in, he would plead his unworthiness and arrange for her marriage or pairing with a worthy man, then exit the scene (Act IV).
-As William Bolitho points out in Twelve Against the Gods, the secret of Casanova's success with women "had nothing more esoteric in it than [offering] what every woman who respects herself must demand: all that he had, all that he was, with (to set off the lack of legality) the dazzling attraction of the lump sum over what is more regularly doled out in a lifetime of installments."
+As William Bolitho points out in Twelve Against the Gods, the secret of Casanova's success with women "had nothing more esoteric in it than [offering] what every woman who respects herself must demand: all that he had, all that he was, with (to set off the lack of legality) the dazzling attraction of the lump sum over what is more regularly doled out in a lifetime of installments".
 Casanova proclaims, "There is no honest woman with an uncorrupted heart whom a man is not sure of conquering by dint of gratitude.
 It is one of the surest and shortest means."
 Alcohol and violence, for him, were not proper tools of seduction.
 Instead, attentiveness and small favors should be employed to soften a woman's heart, but "a man who makes known his love by words is a fool".
 Verbal communication is essential—"without speech, the pleasure of love is diminished by at least two-thirds"—but words of love must be implied, not boldly proclaimed.